-Based on information provided by ten local authorities,3 we have calculated an average cost per client attendance and also a cost per client hour.
+Based on information provided by ten local authorities, we have calculated an average cost per client attendance and also a cost per client hour.
 We have then used this information to calculate the cost of a client session lasting 3.5 hours, which is a typical standard unit of day care for most local authorities responding to our information request.
+As no new data is available this year we have uprated these figures to 2019/2020 values using the appropriate inflator.

-Costs and unit estimation 2018/2019 value Notes Capital costs A. Buildings and oncosts £6.30 per client attendance Based on the new-build and land requirements for local authority day care facilities (which do not distinguish client group).
+Costs and unit estimation 2019/2020 value Notes Capital costs A. Buildings and oncosts £6.60 per client attendance Based on the new-build and land requirements for local authority day care facilities (which do not distinguish client group).
 Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
-4 B. Land £2.20 per client attendance Based on Ministry of Housing, Communities & Local Government land estimates.
+B. Land £2.30 per client attendance Based on Ministry of Housing, Communities & Local Government land estimates.
 The cost of land has been annuitised at 3.5 per cent over 60 years, declining to 3 per cent after 30 years.
 C. Other capital Capital costs not relating to buildings and oncosts are included in the revenue costs so no additional cost has been added for other capital such as equipment and durables.
-D. Total local authority expenditure (minus capital) £64 per client attendance The median cost per client week has been taken from PSS EX1 2013/2014 1 and uprated using the PSS pay & prices index.
-Assuming people requiring learning disability support attend on average 4.8 times per week (4 hours in duration), 2 the mean cost per day care attendance is £65.
+D. Total local authority expenditure (minus capital) £66 per client attendance The median cost per client week has been taken from PSS EX1 2013/2014 and uprated using the PSS pay & prices index.
+Assuming people requiring learning disability support attend on average 4.8 times per week (4 hours in duration), the mean cost per day care attendance is £67.
 Capital charges relating to buildings have been deducted.
 Councils reporting costs of over £2,000 per client week have not been included in this estimate.
 E. Overheads Social services management and support services (SSMSS) costs are included in PSS EX1 expenditure figures so no additional overheads have been added.
 Use of facility by client Assumes clients attend 4.8 times per week.
-3 Occupancy No current information is available.
-London multiplier See previous volume for information on multipliers Unit costs available 2018, /2019 £72 per client attendance (includes A to D); £1 8.10 per client hour; £63.40 per client session lasting 3.5 hours.
+Occupancy No current information is available.
+London multiplier See previous volume for information on multipliers Unit costs available 2019, /2020 £72 per client attendance (includes A to D); £1 5.50 per client hour; £46.50 per client session lasting 3.5 hours.

-1Calculated using NHS Digital (2018) Calculated using NHS Digital (2018) Adult Social Care Finance Return (ASC-FR), NHS Digital 2018/19, https://digital.nhs.uk/data-and-information/publications/statistical/adult-social-care-activity-and-finance-report/2017-198 [accessed 23 October, 2019], in collaboration with the Department of Health and Social Care.
+&lt;sup>1Calculated using NHS Digital (2018) Calculated using NHS Digital (2018) Adult Social Care Finance Return (ASC-FR), NHS Digital 2018/19, https://digital.nhs.uk/data-and-information/publications/statistical/adult-social-care-activity-and-finance-report/2017-198 [accessed 23 October, 2019], in collaboration with the Department of Health and Social Care.

-2 Health & Social Care Information Centre (2014) PSS EX1 2013/14, Health & Social Care Information Centre, Leeds.
+&lt;sup>2 Health & Social Care Information Centre (2014) PSS EX1 2013/14, Health & Social Care Information Centre, Leeds.

-$^{^{\}rm 3}$ Based on research carried out by PSSRU in 2014.
+&lt;sup>3 Based on research carried out by PSSRU in 2014.

-4 Building Cost Information Service (2017) Surveys of tender prices, Royal Institute of Chartered Surveyors, London.
+&lt;sup>4 Building Cost Information Service (2017) Surveys of tender prices, Royal Institute of Chartered Surveyors, London.